Gasp! The much-hyped Popeyes fried chicken sandwich is sold out throughout the Seattle area, maybe until Sept. 1

 Hold on.
 Everybody take a deep breath.
 Tranquilo.

-After a heated national debate as to whether Popeyes’ new chicken sandwich is better than Chick-fil-a’s, Seattleites (and lots of other people everywhere, let’s be honest) rolled out to their local Popeyes franchise over the weekend to check it out.
+After a heated national debate as to whether Popeyes’ new chicken sandwich is better than Chick-fil-A’s, Seattleites (and lots of other people everywhere, let’s be honest) rolled out to their local Popeyes franchise over the weekend to check it out.

 But these same Seattleites worked themselves into a tizzy over the weekend when the Popeyes franchise in White Center posted that it had sold out of that much-hyped fast food until Sept.
 1.